good-loop/doc/pages/policy/security.md

 2. Random Zeroing Pass
 3. DoD 3-Full Zeroing Passes

-Hard Drives in the possession of the Edinburgh Office are subjugated to a DoD 3-Full Zeroing Pass before the disks are repurposed or retired
+Hard Drives in the possession of the Edinburgh Office are subjugated to a DoD 3-Full Zeroing Passes process before the disks are repurposed or retired

 ### Process for breaches involving the Data Protection Act